dedis/popstellar/fe2-android/docs/README.md

 Once it is clear how to send messages over the wire, it is important to turn one's attention to receiving them.

-Because receiving messages over the network and processing them to update the application state are very different steps involving completely unrelated logic.
+Receiving messages over the network and processing them to update the application state are very different steps.
+As such, they involve completely unrelated logic.

 On the networking side, the embedded Scarlet service handles the upcoming websocket messages and transform them into Java Object using Gson as the Json Parser.